7 Mistakes to Avoid when Making a Car Accident Claim

 You should avoid contacting the other party and their insurance provider as doing so can reflect poorly on your case.
 This is especially harmful if you submit any type of documentation to them, as they can potentially use this as evidence against your case.

 You only get one chance to claim payment for your injuries, which means that you should wait until your treatment has completed before you agree to any type of settlement.
-This way, any underlying health issues or complications that were not immediately diagnosed can be included in your claim.
+This way, any underlying health issues or complications that doctors did not immediately diagnose is included in your claim.

-When filing a car accident or personal injury claim, it’s important that you avoid these mistakes so that you don’t inadvertently hinder your chances of success.
-The good news is that these common errors aren’t difficult to avoid, and having the help of a qualified attorney on your side can completely prevent them from occurring.
+When filing a car accident or personal injury claim, it’s important that you avoid these mistakes.
+This is so that you don’t inadvertently hinder your chances of success.
+The good news is that these common errors aren’t difficult to avoid.
+And having the help of a qualified attorney on your side can completely prevent them from occurring.

-We are personal injury attorneys in Atlanta, GA and Alexandria, LA.
+We are Atlanta car accident attorneys.
 Get in touch with us today if you need our help.